blaisedufrain/card-game/readme.md

 Run `composer install`

 Run `php artisan key:generate`

+##### Option 1: (Assuming that you have php 7.2 and composer installed on your machine)

+Run `php artisan serve`

+This will start a webserver listening to port 8000.
+Confirm it is running by visiting http://127.0.0.1:8000

+##### Option 2:

+If you do not have php 7.2 installed you can use the docker option.
+[Docker](https://docs.docker.com/install/#supported-platforms) and [Docker Compose](https://docs.docker.com/compose/install/) must both be installed.

 Run `docker-compose up -d`
 *If you have any port collisions, please adjust the ports as necessary in the docker-compose.yml in the project root.